Critical Dunes and High Risk Erosion Site Evaluations

 High Risk Erosion Site Evaluations

-A permit is required from EGLE for construction of all roofed structures and septic systems within the High Risk Erosion area.
+A permit is required from EGLE for the construction of all roofed structures and septic systems within the High Risk Erosion area.
 Each High Risk Erosion area along the shoreline has been given a specific 30-year and 60-year setback distance.